Next Start

 • May 23, 2010: The inaugural NASCAR Hall of Fame class is inducted, featuring Bill France Sr., Bill France Jr., Richard Petty, Dale Earnhardt Sr. and Junior Johnson.

-• February 17, 2013: Danica Patrick wins the Busch Pole award at the Daytona 500, becoming the first woman to win a pole in premier series history.
+• Feb.
+17, 2013: Danica Patrick wins the Busch Pole award at the Daytona 500, becoming the first woman to win a pole in Premier Series history.

 • April 27, 2018: NASCAR announces the acquisition of the Automobile Racing Club of America (ARCA).